 The Florida Sinus & Snoring Specialists Diagnostic Approach

 At Florida Sinus & Snoring Specialists, you can expect Dr. Lee Mandel and his staff to ask you critical questions about your symptoms and medical history, including how often you experience sinus-related illnesses and any past treatments doctors recommended.
 From there, our providers will take a look inside your nose using a nasal endoscope.
 If your symptoms are related to the sinuses in any way, an ultra-low dose CT scan will be performed, as these screenings can provide details about why your sinuses might be bothering you.
 Dr. Mandel might also inquire about allergies, as they can sometimes be a root cause.
 Another possible cause of sinusitis is a fungal infection, meaning you may need to provide nasal culture samples.

 Balloon sinuplasty is a relatively recent innovation in sinus infection treatment.
 It is done by inserting a balloon catheter into your nasal cavity and inflating it, which opens congested sinuses, helping mucus and other fluid to drain out.
 Afterward, you will receive a saline flush to remove any remaining liquids.
 Then, the physician removes the catheter, completing this minimally invasive procedure.
 One of the best features of this form of sinus treatment is that it only requires 15 minutes, and patients can resume their daily routines in as little as a day.

 Get a Proper Diagnosis of Your Sinus Issues

 Are you suffering from a sinus issue and seeking a proper diagnosis?
-Call South Florida Sinus and Allergy Center at 954-983-1211 to request an appointment and start receiving effective and lasting sinus infection treatment.
+Call Florida Sinus & Snoring Specialists at 954-983-1211 to request an appointment and start receiving effective and lasting sinus infection treatment.
 We’ve helped thousands of patients, and we can help you too!